Towards Fair In-Context Learning with Tabular Foundation Models: Experiments

 \subsection{Ablation on Impact In-context Sample Size}

 In all previous experiments, we used the full training set as the in-context example set whenever possible.
 For example, the current version of \acrshort{tabpfn} is limited to handling a maximum of 10,000 samples~\citep{hollmann2025accurate}.
-To understand the impact of in-context set size, we conduct an ablation study by varying the number of in-context examples across the range [100,300,500,700,1500,2000,2500,3000,4000,5000], while keeping the evaluation setup identical to that described in Section~\ref{subsub:baseline_compa}.
+To understand the impact of in-context set size, we conduct an ablation study by varying the number of in-context examples across the range [100,300,500,700,1500,2000,2500,3000,4000,5000], while keeping the evaluation setup identical as described above.

 Figure~\ref{fix:app:ablation_in_context_size} shows that accuracy increases substantially with larger in-context sets, particularly in the lower range.
 However, unfairness shows a slight increase initially and then stabilizes once the in-context set exceeds approximately 700 examples.
 Across all in-context sizes and datasets, the \acrlong{cr} method consistently exhibits the highest level of unfairness, reinforcing earlier observations of its bias amplification.
 In contrast, the \acrlong{uncert_tabpfn} method consistently achieves the lowest fairness violation, demonstrating robustness to the size of the in-context set.
 This indicates that even when only a subset of training data can be used, \acrlong{uncert_tabpfn} remains effective at mitigating bias without overly compromising accuracy.
+We observe a similar trend when using \acrshort{tabicl} model, and results are provided in Appendix~\ref{fix:app:ablation_in_context_size_tabicl}.

+In Appendix~\ref{app:runing_time}, we perform a computational analysis comparing running and inference time of different fainress interventions and foundation models.
+This analysis shows that fairness interventions themselves are computationally inexpensive.
+The runtime is dominated by the choice of the tabular foundation model. \acrshort{tabpfn} is the most efficient, benefiting from its compact architecture.
+The uncertainty-based variant with LR is fastest, while using it with TabPFN itself for uncertainty estimation adds moderate overhead..